morepath/morepath/doc/building_large_applications.rst

 large gray area between application and framework, and offers support to build framework-like applications and application-like frameworks.

-The document doc:`app_reuse` describes the basic facilities Morepath offers for application reuse.
+The document :doc:`app_reuse` describes the basic facilities Morepath offers for application reuse.
 The document :doc:`organizing_your_project` describes how a single application project can be organized, and we will follow its guidelines in this